ChocoChipset/iOSCowboy.github.io/_posts/2013-12-16-podcast-this-developers-life.md

 ---
 layout: post
-title: Podcast: This Developer's Life
+title: Podcast - This Developer's Life
 ---

 For this week I would like to recommend a podcast that I've been enjoying during this winter: [This Developer's Life](http://thisdeveloperslife.com).